-We’ve been splurging on breakfast, it’s our favourite meal of the day, something yummy like this Shakshuka is 20,000Kip (under $3 AU).
+We’ve been splurging on breakfast, it’s our favourite meal of the day, something substantial like this Shakshuka is 20,000Kip (under $3 AU).
 Two eggs, tomatoes, onions, garlic and fresh green chili served with a baguette, butter and jam.
 It’s huge, if I put one of those away I don’t need lunch, so we save by only having two meals a day.
-Everything seems to come with a baguette in Vang Vieng, in Luang Prabang they charge you extra!
+Everything seems to come with a baguette in Vang Vieng, in Luang Prabang they charge you extra.

 The kids are happy with fried eggs, pancakes or muesli with fruit salad and yoghurt ($2-3)